Xu Shiyou: Regional power

 At the end of the war, Xu's forces found themselves in Shanghai, and he became a member of the East China Military and Administrative Committee under Chen Yi and Su Yu.
 As the Korean War unfolded, he moved into Shandong (assuming a seat on the local governing committee and the post of Military District Commander), to confront what was thought to be the risk of an American landing on Chinese soil.
 In Shandong, he worked closely with Gu Mu and Kang Sheng.
 In 1959, his 12th and 60th Corps returned from Korea to the Nanjing Military Region where they provided the power base he would enjoy well into the 1970s.

 Xu served as Commander of the Nanjing Military Region (1954–74), first under East China Military and Administrative Committee chairman Rao Shushi, and then for ten years with Gang of Four member Zhang Chunqiao as his political commissar (1967–76).
 This assignment was the single longest tenure of any Military Region commander on record.
-Among his deputies during the 1960s were future regional leaders Sung Shilun, Wang Bicheng and Tan Qilong, As the armed forces were called in to restore administrative control, he became Chairman of the Jiangsu Province Revolutionary Committee (1968–74) and First Secretary of Jiangsu Provincial Committee of the Chinese Communist Party (1970–74).
-In the long-delayed military region reshuffle initiated under Deng Xiaoping, Xu was rotated to command the Guangzhou MR (1974–80).
+Among his deputies during the 1960s were future regional leaders Song Shilun, Wang Bicheng and Tan Qilong, As the armed forces were called in to restore administrative control, he became Director of the Jiangsu Provincial Revolutionary Committee (1968–74) and First Secretary of Jiangsu Provincial Committee of the Chinese Communist Party (1970–74).
+In the long-delayed military region reshuffle initiated under Deng Xiaoping, Xu was rotated to command the Guangzhou Military Region (1974–80).
 Xu and political commissar Wei Guoqing provided protection for Deng Xiaoping in 1976, when the future paramount leader was purged by the Gang of Four following the death of Zhou Enlai.
 Xu was also commander in chief for the Chinese forces in the Sino-Vietnamese War in 1979.